 Q11.Where do you see Grub Club in five years?

 Within the next 5 years, we will have grown outside the UK, becoming a global platform for social dining experiences.
-5 years from now, next time you travel, you can log on to Grub Club wherever you travel, and join a local dinner with interesting people, enabling you to gain an insight into the people, food, culture and spaces of the place.
-This will be a fun and delicious way to engage with people around the world, breaking down the traditional barriers of travellers staying amongst themselves in their silos, as is so common nowadays.
+5 years from now, next time you travel, you can log on to Grub Club wherever you travel, and join a local dinner with interesting people, enabling you to gain an insight into the people, food, culture, and spaces of the place.
+This will be a fun and delicious way to engage with people around the world, breaking down the traditional barriers of travelers staying amongst themselves in their silos, as is so common nowadays.

 Q12.If you had a chance to go back, what would you want to do differently?